TheLoneTec/Tecs-Assorted-Patches/README.md

 -- Made Nels Lazy Patching have to be loaded before

--- Made Celsius Chimneys Transparent, and with Ceiling, Lights toggable.
+-- Made Celsius Chimneys Transparent, and with Simple Utilities: Ceiling mod, toggable.

 -- (Vanilla Psycasts Expanded) Added CE patches from workshop CE